 Dismount Remove both feet from stirrups, lean forwards, leg over backwards without touching horse.

-Walk, trot Ride with stirrup in walk and trot, reins in one hand, trot on named and canter diagonal, turns and circles in canter, canter on correct legs, ride with contact and on the bit, figures in walk, trot and canter.
+Walk, trot Ride with stirrup in walk and trot, reins in one hand, trot on named contact and on the bit, figures in walk, trot and canter.